GOP embrace of $1 trillion infrastructure package could help make a deal: Buttigieg

 The White House recently presented a reduced infrastructure package totaling $1.7 trillion, slashing about $550 billion from President Joe Biden's initial infrastructure proposal.
 Senate Republicans countered that new offer on Thursday with a $928 billion proposal.

-Biden, also on Thursday, said he would meet again with the Republicans in the next week — after the informal Memorial Day deadline — adding, “we have to finish this very soon.”
+Biden, also on Thursday, said he would meet again with the Republicans in the next week -- after the president’s informal Memorial Day deadline -- adding, "we have to finish this very soon."

 "We remain very hopeful that we can get to a good place," Buttigieg said Sunday.
 "But as the president often says, 'inaction is not an option.'
 And we really are facing some serious time pressure as we look to that.”